KosAqH/Cities-Visualization/readme.md

 # Polish cities localization

-A simple tool for visualising the location of cities.
+A simple tool for visualising the location of cities in Poland.

-Made in python.
+Made in Python v3.10.7.
 Used flask, plotly and matplotlib with basemap.
 List of packages required to run the app is in the requirements.txt file.

 Used CSS framework Bulma: bulma.io/